Oliver Postgate: Other activities

 Postgate narrated the six-part BBC Radio 4 comedy series Elastic Planet in 1995.

 In his later years, he blogged for the New Statesman.
 Postgate's voice was heard once more in 2003, as narrator for Alchemists of Sound, a television documentary about the BBC Radiophonic Workshop.
 On 15 July 2007, he was guest on BBC Radio 4's Desert Island Discs.
 He was also a guest on The Russell Brand Show on 19 January 2008 where he discussed the making of Bagpuss and his subsequent work in TV and Film.

 In 1987 the University of Kent at Canterbury awarded an honorary degree to Postgate, who stated that the degree was really intended for Bagpuss, who was subsequently displayed in academic dress.

 Personal life

 Postgate married Prudence "Prue" Myers in 1957, becoming stepfather to her three children.
-The couple had twins in 1959 (Stephen and Simon), and another son in 1964 (Daniel Postgate).
+The couple had three sons, including Daniel Postgate.
 Prue died of cancer in 1982.
 Naomi Linnell was his partner for the last twenty-three years of his life.

-Postgate's autobiography, Seeing Things, was published in 2000, and after Oliver died in 2008 his son Daniel wrote an afterword which was added at the end of the book.
+Postgate's autobiography, Seeing Things, was published in 2000, and his son Daniel wrote an afterword which was added to the book after his father's death in 2008.